seinecle/blog/_posts/2021-12-03-giant-weakly-strongly-connected-components.md

 ### if your graph is directed:

- A connected component is used to mean a "strongly connected component", according to this definition: https://en.wikipedia.org/wiki/Strongly_connected_component
+ A connected component is used to mean a "strongly connected component", according to this definition: https://en.wikipedia.org/wiki/Strongly_connected_component.
  In non technical term, this is a group of nodes where it is possible to go from one node to any other node, even with taking into account that some links can be followed in just one direction.

- The method used to find these strongly connected components is [Tarjan's algorithm](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm
+ In the Gephi software, the method used to find these strongly connected components is [Tarjan's algorithm](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm
 ).
 The code for the tarjan's algorithm [is visible here](https://github.com/gephi/gephi/blob/6e9096b69b8cf5e9dc7ad2e65ac8a80f269a5c33/modules/StatisticsPlugin/src/main/java/org/gephi/statistics/plugin/ConnectedComponents.java#L253
-)
+).